Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Global Environmental Challenges

-Students will spend their semester in the highlands of Ecuador, learning about local and global environmental challenges while immersing themselves in the Spanish language.
+Students spend their semester in the highlands of Ecuador, learning about local and global environmental challenges while immersing themselves in the Spanish language.
 The Global Environmental Challenges program explores various environmental issues of today and tomorrow through an integrated lens of science and humanities.
 The first 12 weeks of the program take place in the highlands of Cuenca, Ecuador, a UNESCO World Heritage site.
 Students live in a homestay with an Ecuadorian family, being fully immersed in a Spanish speaking community.
 No previous Spanish language experience is necessary - students will be placed in one Spanish class at the appropriate level.
-An additional three courses (taught in English) complete the semester, centering around the local and global environmental challenges facing this region and how people are meeting them.
+An additional three courses (taught in English) complete the semester, centering around the local and global environmental challenges facing this region and how local people are meeting them.

-After the initial 12 weeks of the program, students synthesize what they've learned so far in a final three-week module at two remote, world-class ecological research stations: one week at the Tiputini Biodiversity Station in the Amazon River basin and two weeks at the Galapagos Science Center on San Cristóbal Island in the Galápagos Islands.
+After the initial 12 weeks of the program, students synthesize what they've learned in a final three-week module at two remote, world-class ecological research stations: one week at the Tiputini Biodiversity Station in the Amazon River basin and two weeks at the Galapagos Science Center on San Cristóbal Island in the Galápagos Islands.
 During this intense module, students will gain hand-on experience in data collection and learn about the specific challenges facing this region of the world.

-For the entirety of the program, students have the opportunity of a lifetime to will engage in field trips to local communities and organizations to learn more about the environmental issues brought up in class.
+For the entirety of the program, students have the opportunity of a lifetime to engage in field trips to local communities and organizations to learn more about the environmental issues brought up in class.
 They will be able to engage with a plethora of environmental issues and reflect on the differences between their own linguistic and cultural backgrounds and those found in their host communities.

 Students from three schools, Rhodes, Centre, and Sewanee, will take part in this unique liberal arts collaboration examining these timely and important questions.
 The Program Leader for each fall will be a faculty member from one of these schools.